illwieckz/crunch-thumbnailer/README.md

 About the thumbnailer
 ---------------------

-It can be used by third party projects like that:
+It can be used by third party projects this way:

 ```
 crunch-thumbnailer -s SIZE INFILE OUTFILE